 The observation well in fig. 2, for Douglas County, is screened in the Kansas River alluvium.
 In this area, alluvial deposits are the primary geologic unit for water usage and yield water of good quality and moderate quantity.
-The alluvium consists of unconsolidated clay, sand, and gravel located along major stream courses.
-The thickness of the alluvial deposits varies according to the amount of downcutting and sedimentation by streams.
+The alluvium consists of unconsolidated clay, sand, and gravel located along the river's course.
+The thickness of the alluvial deposits varies according to the cumulative amount of downcutting and sedimentation by streams.